-Particulars ₹ Income from business carried out in India is income from business connection in India and deemed to accrue or arise in
+Particulars ₹ Income from business carried out in India is income from business connection in India and deemed to accrue or arise in India.

-[Chapter ➡ 1] Basics of Income Tax Law ■ 7.13 India.
 5,00,000 Capital gain is deemed to accrue or arise in India as shares of Indian company are capital assets situated in India.
-Place of receipt of consideration is immaterial.
-Rent from house property situated in New Jersey being an income from source outside India is not taxable.
-Subsequent 3,50,000 remittance of rent to India does not alter the position.
-Dividend from Indian company though an income deemed to accrue or arise In India is exempted under section 10(34) Royalty received from the Indian company is deemed to accrue or arise in India, as the patent was used by the Indian company for its business in India.
-Interest on loan received from the Indian company is not deemed to accrue or arise in India as the amount of loan was used by the Indian company for its business carried out outside India 6,00,000 Total Income 14,50,000
+Place of 3,00,000 receipt of consideration is immaterial.
+Rent from house property situated in New Jersey being an 3,50,000 income from source outside India is not taxable.
+Subsequent remittance of rent to India does not alter the position.
+As Dividend from Indian company is exempt U/s 10(34) subject to an amount of ₹ 10 Lakhs.
+Royalty received from the Indian company is deemed to accrue or arise in India, as the patent was used by the Indian company for its business in India.
+6,00,000 Interest on loan received from the Indian company is not deemed to accrue or arise in India as the amount of loan was used by the Indian company for its business carried out outside India Total Income 14,50,000

-2013 - June [3] (b) Mr. Rajput, aged 82 years gives you the following information for the previous year 2015-16:
+2013 - June [3] (b) Mr. Rajput, aged 82 years gives you the following information for the previous year 2016-17: